bicciatolab/Circr/README.md

                         Alternative validated interactions file.
 Default uses data for selected organism.
   --threads THREADS     Set the number of threads for multiprocess.
 Default is 8 cores -o OUTPUT, --output OUTPUT
                         Defines output file name.
-Default is Circr_Analysis.txt
+Default is Circr_Analysis.csv

 Detailed arguments for third party softwares.
 Adjust ONLY if necessary.
 Default values have been tested and approved by the original developers:
   -Msc                  Set score threshold, default 140. miRanda Parameter -Men                  Set energy threshold to -value Kcal/mol.
 Default 1. miRanda Parameter